eruption-project/eruption/README.md

 This project is still in the early stages of development, and thus may contain some possibly serious bugs.

-For a more mature RGB lighting solution please also consider the following alternatives:
+**For a more mature RGB lighting solution please also consider the following alternatives**

 **OpenRGB** - OPEN SOURCE RGB LIGHTING CONTROL THAT DOESN'T DEPEND ON MANUFACTURER SOFTWARE \
 <https://openrgb.org/>\